Introduction: Cordic Algorithm Using VHDL

 Step 4: Mini-Cordic IP Core - 16 Bit

-- Slower because of doing computations in a single clock cycle.
+- slow, lower clock frequency of operation because of doing computations in a single clock cycle.

 - Faster - FPGA proven design synthesised upto 100 Mhz clock.

-- More power and area optimised , Lesser hardware.
+- More area optimised in HDL, Lesser hardware.